bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

     return monitor
 ```

 The simulation updates and returns a `Monitor` instance.
 This is used to track the internal state of the balloon over time and has methods for data interpolation, plotting, and animation.
+As an example, we show the path of the reference simulation[^reference] under a random wind field in the chart below.

+{% raw %}
+<div class="chart" id="chart-reference"></div>
+<script src="chart-reference.js" type="module"></script>
+{% endraw %}

 ## Moving Vertically

 Before we can take full advantage of the wind field, we first need to develop a controller that can move the ballon to a target vertical position.

+### PID Controller

 ## Moving Horizontally